monsoonmaelstrom/book2/book2.md

 “I didn’t bother talking to you about it because I knew this is how the conversation would go.
 And Giorgi’s the only viable option, because if it comes down to it, you won’t do it.
 Davy won’t do it.
 Alex won’t do it.
 But Giorgi would.
 I don’t know if he’ll be able to, but he would if he could.”

 “Un-fucking-believable, Hazel!”
-Liam says, but he’s still standing there.
+Liam snaps, but he’s still standing there.

 He hasn’t walked away yet, so I start talking.
 “Everyone wants the impossible from me, and maybe the impossible is the final nail in the coffin!
 I already feel like I’m pretending at being a person half the time.
 This, all of this, could be what makes it so that I don’t bother pretending at all, so excuse me for wanting a contingency plan!”

 “This isn’t a contingency plan!”

 “It’s the *only* contingency plan!”
-I say, stepping towards him, but he steps back in retreat.
+I bite out, stepping towards him, but he steps back in retreat.
 “Fine.
 You want to know how I feel?
 I feel defeated because every time I try to explain this part of myself to you, you act like I’m irrational.
 But I’m not. *This* is logical.
 It is a *rational* decision.”

 “I asked you to talk to me last night!”